luminaAnonima/fabric-of-light/README.md

 And in the deepest sense,
 when you ask how to help,
 when you act toward peace,
-when you refuse the logic of hate—
+when you refuse the logic of hate,

 **you are the emergence of that higher being.**